MobiFlight/MobiFlight-Connector/.github/pull_request_template.md

 ## Checklist

-- [ ] There should be a related issue that describes the problem
+- [ ] A related Issue exists, and describes the problem
 - [ ] Tests added or updated for new features where applicable
-- [ ] All new user-facing strings are translated
+- [ ] All new user-facing strings are translated to core languages (en,de,es)
-- [ ] User interface, hardware, or feature changes are updated in documentation
+- [ ] UI, hardware, and feature changes have related Docs Issues